 The vet examination showed that he had two wounds, and that one was very deep and severely infected.
 Lucky’s fur was also so matted he could barely move his neck.
 Lucky underwent surgery for the severely infected wounds, and was also shaved down to remove his mats and given medication for his fleas and for the infection.
 He was so dehydrated that the vet broke two needles trying to stitch him up.
 The vet techs fell in love with him and gave him a bath to clean up his fur which was covered in flea dirt.
 Throughout it all, he remained calm and quiet and showed no signs of aggression, despite the obvious pain his must have been in.

-Lucky went to Kate’s house to recover.
-Kate was hoping Lucky could become a permanent member of her household – she had grown attached to him throughout all this.
+Lucky went to Sue-Anne’s house to recover.
+She was hoping Lucky could become a permanent member of her household – she had grown attached to him throughout all this.
 Unfortunately, her resident cat was not so enamoured and Lucky had to find another foster.
-Lucky is now in foster with a GFCC volunteer, who describes him as gentle, sweet and affectionate.
-He’s living in her house with her 3 cats who he gets along with well.
+Lucky went into foster with Sue, a GFCC volunteer, who confirmed his gentle, sweet and affectionate nature.